 At Willow Lane we have used the National Curriculum materials as a starting point and from it created our own curriculum.
 It’s a ½ termly topic based approach which gives different subject areas emphasis over the year.
 It allows teachers to tailor the delivery to the needs of an individual class and it promotes cross curricular teaching – a more effective approach than subject by subject – in particular through the use of effective books and stories.
 We follow yearly plans (see attached pdf) but should other engaging opportunities arise – global events such as the Olympics or local events such as an archaeological dig – then we adapt to teach them.

 Linked to the different subjects and skills we have created the ‘Willow Lane Passport’ which we feel all children should experience in their time with us.
 These experiences and activities were chosen by the children, parents, staff and governors and as well as being potentially life changing all link to elements of the National Curriculum.
 During their time with us, children will take part in all the exciting things in the passport below.

-Reading is a core skill that we teach at school and work closely with parents on through our Reading Records, Reading Club and use of volunteers.
-Children – in Reception, Year 1 and Year 2 – are taught phonics to help them develop as readers and writers at Willow Lane we use an approach called ‘Letters and Sounds’.
+We love reading at our school.
+It is a core skill that we teach at school and work closely with parents on through our Reading Records, Reading Club, parent engagement initiatives (such as the Reading Breakfast and Little Free Library) and use of volunteers.
+Children – in Reception, Year 1 and Year 2 – are taught along the DfE systematic synthetic phonics phonics guidance, which is supported by ‘Phonics Play’ and ‘Letters and Sounds’ resources, to help them develop as readers and writers.
 Children use and build on their phonics skills through the ‘Oxford Reading Tree’ scheme and, as they move further on in their reading, start to choose chapter books from our library area.